 This happened as the automotive industry was collapsing.
 To keep myself employed, I was forced to survive on significantly lower pay for more work as others were let go.
 My financial situation began to unravel.
 I’d spent more money than I was making traveling back and forth from Canada to the southern US during my dad’s terminal illness.
 But sometimes, you lose your handle on things like money during difficult times.

 As a result, first, I lost my house.

 Then, I had to return my car because I couldn’t make the payments.

-And then, just a few months later, everything got worse.
+And then, just a few months later, everything got even worse.